 For some programs, intensified recruitment efforts involve hiring a marketing consultant.
 Consultants provide additional expertise in enhancing outreach efforts and marketing services.

 How is community assessment data used to identify income-eligible children?
 This includes children whose families receive Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or Supplemental Nutrition Assistance Program (SNAP), children in families experiencing homelessness, and children living in foster care.
 How is data used to identify children with disabilities?
+To identify communication methods and modalities that meet family preferences?

 How does your program's data and evaluation system measure the effectiveness of recruitment efforts?
 How is this data used to reach families most in need?
 Does this data help identify and replicate best practices?